tonethar/IGME-235-Shared/tutorial/HW-wa-random-phrases.md

 ![Web Page](_images/random-phrases-2-done.jpg)

 ## Instructions & Requirements
-1. Create a valid HTML5 page named **random-phrases.html** that has the following content:
+1. Create a valid HTML5 page named **random-phrases.html** that has at least the following content:
-    1. A header that serves as the title of the page
+    1. A header that contains as a visible title of the page
-    1. A background image
+    1. A background image (it should appear *behind* something else)
     1. Your name must be somewhere on the page
-    1. An area of the page that will hold dynamically created content
+    1. An area of the page that will hold dynamically created content (ie: the random phrases, and maybe more... images?)
-    1. The page will use an embedded font
+    1. The page will use an embedded font (something from Google fonts would suffice)
     1. The page content must be legible and nicely styled, with good choices made for colors, margins and fonts
     1. The page doesn't have to be fully-responsive, but should look acceptable and be legible on both desktop and phone.
     1. The look and theme of the page is worth 50% of the assignment